World Athletics Championships 2022 schedule and start times

 But here is the full event schedule, as well as how you can watch.

-The Championships begin on Friday 15 July and will run through to Sunday 24 July.
+The Championships began on Friday 15 July and will run through to Sunday 24 July.

 How can I watch the World Athletics Championships?